The BACCO simulation project: biased tracers in real space: Emulating biased tracers

 \subsection{Data}

 We sample our cosmology hyper-space with $400$ points generated with a latin-hypercube algorithm.
 For each point, we first select the simulation that would yield most accurate rescaling results \citep[see][for a details]{ContrerasEtal2020}, then apply our rescaling approach at $10$ different output times over $0<z<1.5$, and finally advect the corresponding Lagrangian fields.
+Note that the 10 redshifts considered are different for each cosmology, since they depend on the result of the minimization performed in the cosmology rescaling algorithm.
+The full sample, therefore, spans 4000 points in a 9-parameter hyperspace described by the 8 cosmology parameters presented in Eq. (\ref{eq:par_range}), plus the expansion factor (corresponding to redhsifts $0<z<1.5$).

 For each rescaled output we measure the power spectra and compute the quantities to be emulated as we will describe in the next two subsections.
 This whole procedure takes approximately 2 CPU hours, with the largest fraction spent in the power spectra calculation and in the creation of the linear fields.